JakeJohnson5252/bmw/README.md

 5.)
 After instantiation, "ssh" into the experiment using a terminal (I used the Docker Desktop terminal in video)

 6.)
-Clone the repo and get into the right directory:
+Clone the repo and get into the right directory and make sure docker+docker-compose is installed:
 ```
 git clone https://github.com/JakeJohnson5252/bmw.git
 cd bmw
+sudo apt install docker
+sudo apt install docker-compose
 ```

 7.)
 Now we can build and start the two containers
 ```
 sudo docker-compose up -d --build